-Times and Places: Eleven populations on Abaco Island, Bahamas (291 females; 150 males) sampled in 2009 and 2010.
+Times and places: Eleven populations on Abaco Island, Bahamas (291 females; 150 males) sampled in 2009 and 2010.

-Methods: We measured growth rate (RNA/DNA ratios) as a surrogate for foraging success and competitive ability.
+Methods: We measured growth rate (RNA: DNA ratios) as a surrogate for foraging success and competitive ability.
 We obtained 16 relative warps from 10 anatomical landmarks that describe body shape.
-We tested for association between growth rate and morphology using multivariate analysis of covariance.
+We tested for an association between growth rate and morphology using multivariate analysis of covariance.

 Results: Individuals with more streamlined bodies had higher growth rates across all populations.
 Specifically, higher growth rates were associated with shorter caudal peduncles and shallower bodies in females, and deeper heads and shorter/shallower caudal peduncles in males.
-These results indicate that streamlining favors greater foraging success and competitive ability.
+These results indicate that streamlining favours greater foraging success and competitive ability.

-Keywords: ecomorphology; livebearing fishes; geometric morphometrics; Poeciliidae; RNA/DNA ratios
+Keywords: ecomorphology, geometric morphometrics, livebearing fishes, Poeciliidae, RNA: DNA ratios